 This encounter seems to have initiated more questions and may make more sense when analyzing all encounters as a whole versus on an individual basis…for now at least.
 From the outside I understand the overall weirdness of these encounters, from my point of view the timing of them seems to have some significance.
 Meeting each of them at points when I’m going through changes and seeking clarity in my own life.

 What I do know is that I’m curious and I aim to understand even the most un-popular of subcultures whether they are judged on their looks, way of life or beliefs.
 But you know these men have a common thread in them that I think is very important.
 They are of service to the overall well-being of the earth and its inhabitants.
 It’s achieved through the work they do or way of life.
 They promote and encourage healing in different ways.
 Whether it’s gentle and within their community; passing on kindness and compassion for their neighbours and leaving a small ecological footprint on the earth.
-Or shining an artful light on the reality of negative emotions and creating something tragic and beautiful, spreading therapeutic propaganda with documentary films.
+Or shining an artful light on the reality of negative emotions and creating something tragic and beautiful.
+By doing so, spreading therapeutic propaganda with documentary films.
 Or helping people sort out their “demons” that plague them physically, mentally or spiritually.
 These men have found their purpose in life as healers in their own rights working with the light and dark or grey areas helping us to make sense of these complexities.

 One comment stands out for me as write.
 The Exorcist said, “I don’t look for clients, they are sent to me.”
 In terms of these encounters I’ve just written to you about, I can relate.
 I certainly didn’t go seeking them.
 I believe that people and situations are placed on our paths for a reason, whether it be to forgive the past, for enjoyment or to strengthen us.
 So the question now becomes, why have they been placed on my path?
 We’ll see what happens next.

 Much Love peeps xxx